 On Sabbatical Winter 2019

 B. Mus.
 (Memorial)

 M. Mus.
 (McGill)

 Rob Power is an active chamber musician, soloist, improviser, orchestral player, composer, teacher, and instrument builder.
-He has performed with the new music ensembles Continuum, Timeworks, and Attacca, the Celtic group Picket Line, the improv quintet JERK, and over twenty Canadian orchestras.
-Along with performances in Europe, Asia, South America and the United States, he has appeared at festivals across Canada from Whitehorse to St. John’s.
-Rob has collaborated closely with many world renowned musicians, including Rivka Golani, Trichy Sankaran, Mika Yoshida, Beverley Johnston, Mark Fewer, Sal Fererras and John Wyre, and is a regular participant in Newfoundland’s Sound Symposium.
-Rob’s playing can be heard on dozens of CD recordings.
+He has performed with new music ensembles, folk artists, improv groups, world music ensembles, and over twenty Canadian orchestras.
+Along with performances in Europe, Asia, Africa, South America and the United States, he has appeared at festivals across Canada from Whitehorse to St. John’s.
+Rob has collaborated closely with many world renowned musicians, including Rivka Golani, Trichy Sankaran, Russell Hartenberger, Mika Yoshida, Beverley Johnston, Mark Fewer, Sal Fererras and John Wyre.
+Rob is a regular participant in Newfoundland’s Sound Symposium, and his playing can be heard on dozens of CD recordings.

 As a soloist, he has performed percussion concerti by Alan Bell, Dave Maric, Clark Ross, Alison Cameron, Stefan Solyom, and Gregory Hawco.
 As a chamber musician he has appeared in world premieres by some of Canada’s best known composers, including R. Murray Schafer, James Harley, Alice Ho, Jan Jarvlepp, Christos Hatzis, Andrew Staniland, Stephen Hatfield, Clifford Crawley, Clark Ross, Bill Brennan, and John Wyre.